AndrewCDownie/MTHE493/README.md

-# This is the Repository for MTHE493 Project
+# MTHE493 Project: Motion Planning in Stochastic Environments

 ## This group consist of:
-Andrew Downie
+Andrew Downie,
-Lachlan Devir
+Lachlan Devir,
-Alex Taylor
+Alex Taylor, and
 Chris Caromicoli
 ## Description
 This is the Capstone Project for MTHE493.
 The project is an experimental Motion Planner for Stochastic Enviroments.
 The planner utilizes a Fast Marching Trees Algorithm with a cost-function dictated by a markov model of the enviroment to reroute a robot around unforseen obstacles and avoid them in the future.